sb2nov/mac-setup/README.md

 ## Credits

 This repository was built on work by [Nicolashery](https://github.com/nicolashery/mac-dev-setup).
-I had cloned the mac-dev-setup repository and added content on top of that.
+I cloned the mac-dev-setup repository and added content on top of that.